Otus-DevOps-2018-02/lain0_infra/README.md

         targetTags.list():label=[TARGET_TAGS]
         )"
 ```
-9) Reuse modules DRY for
+9) Reuse modules
+prod and stage can use modules app and db like DRY way
+10) Terraform [Module Registry][15]